Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.webrtc/README.md

 5. Host: leave `roomId` empty.
 The server creates a room code and writes it back to `roomId`.
 6. Client: set `roomId` to the host's code before calling `StartClient` / `NetworkManager.StartClient()`.

+> Tip: During local testing, you can pre-fill the `roomId` to a custom value in the inspector, and all local instances will host/join the same room automatically.

 ### STUN / TURN

 Built-in STUN servers: